Some researchers call self-reported research the Achillie’s heal of survey data collection in terms of reliability.

 The reason?
 Self-reported research is sometimes inaccurate and thwarted by a consumer’s misguided perception.

-For example, research states that some polls reported that 40% of American attended church every week.
+For example, research states that some polls reported that 40% of Americans attended church every week.
 However, when Marlar and Hadaway (2005) examined actual church attendance records, they found the actual percentage was closer to fewer than 22% attendance every week.
 This is a prime example of self-reporting gone wrong.

 Additionally, Seth Stephens-Davidowitz found that sometimes survey respondents outright lie about their perceptions on sensitive topics to present a better view of themselves.